CISF210 Computer Forensics II

 - evaluate the strengths and weaknesses of various software tools for data recovery; and

 - develop a systematic approach to a computer investigation.

 - Investigative Techniques

 - Command Line

 - Network Forensics and E-Mail Investigations

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook and/or readings.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook and/or readings.
 Details provided by instructor of each course section.
-See course format.
+See course syllabus.